 IMPATIENS CAPENSIS 'AUTUMN BEES'

 Thin dividing stems form a medium-sized mound which only buds up in late autumn, producing clouds of small, bouncing, bee-like yellow flowers, which appear on thin delicate stems.
 This is another 'surprise' plant, which only performs late in the year when you are beginning to give up hope of ever seeing a flower!
-This new-to-cultivation plant was discovered and collected recently on an Himalayan expedition.
+This new-to-cultivation plant was discovered and collected recently on an Himalayan expedition, although it may have originally been an introduction from North America.
 We recommend that these plants should not be allowed to spread into the countryside.